"Warboy remains one of alternative clubland’s greatest forces who is constantly ahead of the curve" DJ Mag

 His notorious club project All You Can Eat was heralded as a pioneering multimedia fusion of art, fashion, music and technology by many respected publications.

-Vogue identified his hedonistic club Caligula as ‘London’s answer to Studio 54’
+Vogue identified his weekly club night Caligula as ‘London’s answer to Studio 54’

 He has been a consultant for high profile clients including: Smirnoff’s 2018 TV and print campaign celebrating genderqueer and non-binary identities; Harper’s Bazaar; BBC Panorama; London Fashion Week; Britain’s Next Top Model; Don’t Panic.